FADPNet: Frequency-Aware Dual-Path Network for Face Super-Resolution: Experiments

-Restoring facial details from real-world surveillance imagery remains a formidable challenge due to inherent low resolution, uncontrolled lighting, and sensor noise—factors that are often inadequately captured in synthetic benchmarks.
-To address this, we conduct experiments using low-quality face images from the SCface dataset~\cite{grgic2011scface}, which inherently represents real-world surveillance scenarios without manual downsampling.
-As illustrated in Fig.~\ref{compare_SCface}, visual comparisons reveal that existing methods often struggle to reconstruct critical facial features due to the challenges posed by noisy, low-resolution inputs, leading to blurred contours and loss of texture details.
-In contrast, our FADPNet leverages adaptive feature separation and dual frequency enhancement, effectively restoring sharper facial structures, finer textures, and more natural facial symmetry.
-Beyond visual fidelity, we assess the impact on downstream tasks such as face matching, comparing the similarity between restored faces and their corresponding high-definition reference images.
-Table~\ref{Average_Similarity} presents the quantitative results, demonstrating that our approach consistently achieves higher similarity scores across multiple test cases.
-This confirms its practical applicability in challenging surveillance scenarios.
+Restoring facial details from real surveillance imagery is challenging due to LR, uncontrolled lighting, and sensor noise—conditions often underrepresented in synthetic benchmarks.
+We evaluate on SCface~\cite{grgic2011scface}, which contains naturally degraded surveillance images without manual downsampling.
+As shown in Fig.~\ref{compare_SCface}, existing methods frequently produce blurred contours and lose texture details under such conditions.
+In contrast, FADPNet, with adaptive feature separation and dual-frequency enhancement, recovers sharper structures, finer textures, and natural facial symmetry.
+We further assess downstream performance in face matching by comparing restored faces with high-definition references.
+Table \ref{Average_Similarity} shows that FADPNet consistently achieves higher similarity scores, confirming its practical effectiveness in challenging surveillance scenarios.